 On the whole, we eat far less Vitamin K than we did 50 years ago.
 A large reason that deficiency is so common in North America and Europe is that the typical diet doesn’t contain a lot of the Vitamin K2-rich foods that our grandparents and great grandparents would have likely consumed.
 Foods like liver and other organ meats - historically important dietary sources of Vitamin K2 - are no longer fashionable, and as a rule we now prefer muscle meat to organ meat.

 The increase in the number of people following a vegetarian and vegan diet in recent years has driven these foods further still from our plates.

-Your body needs vitamin K2 in order to produce the GLA proteins that help blood to clot.
+Your body needs Vitamin K2 in order to produce the GLA proteins that help blood to clot.
 If you’re vitamin K deficient, your body doesn’t have enough of these proteins.
-Bleeding too much when you cut yourelf, or bruising easily can be signs that your blood is not clotting efficiently, a leading cause of which is vitamin K2 deficiency.
+Bleeding too much when you cut yourself, or bruising easily can be signs that your blood is not clotting efficiently, a leading cause of which is Vitamin K2 deficiency.

 There are also a host of non-dietary factors that may contribute to or worsen K2 deficiency.
 These include:

 - Long-term antibiotic use

 - Following a low fat diet

 - Fat blocking pills (commonly marketed as weight-loss supplements)